 Special tips if you’re in bear country:

-There is a lot of debate as to whether or not bears are attracted to menstrual blood, and I researched this fully before ever backpacking during that time of month.
-I am comfortable with the studies’ results, and if you want to read up on this topic here’s a great website.
+There is a lot of debate as to whether or not bears are attracted to menstrual blood, and I researched this fully before ever backpacking while on my period.
+To be extra safe, if you’re in bear country, use unscented items and use a tampons or a menstrual cup instead of external pads.

 An Environmentally Friendly Way to Avoid Tampons & Pads!